| Technician Engine Analysis ChecklistBy: Scott

 the dock cleats.
 If you are testing a larger or higher horsepower yacht

+consider getting underway for this test.
 Tip-Locate the manual shut down on the injection pump and be ready

 to shut the engine down if you suspect any problems or hear shouting.
+Start up checkStart the engine; wait a couple seconds for oil pressure to build.

 Were gong to start our tests by checking alternator output.
 We perform

+this test early while the alternator is still at full output.
 Increase rpm’s to 1000.
 Set your clamp amp to DC and place the

 jaws around the positive/red cable at the back of the alternator.
 Check